 The vision for the parcel abutting the Mill River in Florence is a collective one, the fruit of a partnership between farmer, nonprofit advocacy group and designers.
 Seen from a bird’s eye view, this model holds significant promise for our economy, environment, and society as a whole.
 With over 250 acres of agricultural land within 200’ of major rivers in the Mill River watershed alone, this project has the potential to impact large numbers of farmers across the Connecticut River Valley.
 If this site is successful, we will soon have a local model that can serve as a source for inspiration and replication in this region and beyond.

-Hurricane Irene was a wake-up call for many farmers and residents who are concerned about the escalating risks associated with the changing climate of New England.
-Yet, it is important to remind ourselves that a storm of similar size will come again soon – the only uncertainty is when, and whether or not we will rise to the challenge.
-If we design our landscapes with this great force in mind, next time we will be prepared when the river rises to meet us once again.
+Hurricane Irene was a wake-up call for those concerned about the escalating risks of a changing climate in New England.
+Yet, we need to remember that a storm of similar size will come again – the only uncertainty is when, and whether or not we will rise to the challenge.
+If we design our landscapes with this in mind, next time we will be prepared when the river rises.

 (For an in depth look at the effects of climate change in the northeast, please refer to Confronting Climate Change in the U.S. Northeast, a document produced by the Northeast Climate Impacts Assessment Synthesis Team.)